U.S. Air Force Test Pilot School

 The TPS was created to formalize and standardize test pilot training, reduce the high accident rate during the 1940s, and increase the number of productive test flights.
 In response to the increasing complexity of aircraft and their electronic systems, the school added training programs for flight test engineers and flight test navigators.
 Between 1962 and 1972, the test pilot school included astronaut training for armed forces test pilots, but these classes were dropped when the U.S. Air Force crewed spaceflight program was suspended.
 Class sizes have been uniformly quite small, with recent classes having about twenty students.
 The school is a component of the 412th Test Wing of the Air Force Materiel Command.

 Mission

-The mission of the USAF TPS is to produce highly adaptive, critical-thinking flight test professionals to lead and conduct full-spectrum tests and evaluations of aerospace weapon systems.
-Performing this mission allows the school to fulfill the vision of being the world's premier educational and training center of excellence for theoretical and applied flight test engineering.
+The USAF TPS aims to produce highly adaptive, critical-thinking flight test professionals to lead and conduct full-spectrum tests and evaluations of aerospace weapons, and to be the world's premier educational and training center for theoretical and applied flight test engineering.

 Selection process

+The school graduates two classes per year.